Stephen Crane: Full-time writer

-Despite being frail, undernourished and suffering from a hacking cough, which did not prevent him from smoking cigarettes, in the spring of 1892 Crane began a romance with Lily Brandon Munroe, a married woman who was estranged from her husband.
+In the spring of 1892, Crane began a romance with Lily Brandon Munroe, a married woman who was estranged from her husband.
+He did so despite being frail, undernourished, and suffering from a hacking cough – none of which prevented him from smoking cigarettes.
 Although Munroe later said Crane "was not a handsome man," she admired his "remarkable almond-shaped gray eyes."
 He begged her to elope with him, but her family opposed the match because Crane lacked money and prospects, and she declined.
-Their last meeting likely occurred in April 1898, when he again asked her to run away with him and she again refused.
+Their last meeting likely occurred in April 1898.

-Between July 2 and September 11, 1892, Crane published at least ten news reports on Asbury Park affairs.
+Between July 2 and September 11, 1892, Crane published more than ten news reports on Asbury Park affairs.
 Although a Tribune colleague stated that Crane "was not highly distinguished above any other boy of twenty who had gained a reputation for saying and writing bright things," that summer his reporting took on a more skeptical, hypocrisy-deflating tone.
-A storm of controversy erupted over a report he wrote on the Junior Order of United American Mechanics' American Day Parade, entitled "Parades and Entertainments."
+A storm of controversy erupted over a report he wrote on the Junior Order of United American Mechanics' American Day Parade, titled "Parades and Entertainments."
 Published on August 21, the report juxtaposes the "bronzed, slope-shouldered, uncouth" marching men "begrimed with dust" and the spectators dressed in "summer gowns, lace parasols, tennis trousers, straw hats and indifferent smiles."
 Believing they were being ridiculed, some JOUAM marchers were outraged and wrote to the editor.
 The owner of the Tribune, Whitelaw Reid, was that year's Republican vice-presidential candidate, and this likely increased the sensitivity of the paper's management to the issue.
 Although Townley wrote a piece for the Asbury Park Daily Press in his brother's defense, the Tribune quickly apologized to its readers, calling Stephen Crane's piece "a bit of random correspondence, passed inadvertently by the copy editor."
 Hamlin Garland and biographer John Barry attested that Crane told them he had been dismissed by the Tribune.
 Although Willis Fletcher Johnson later denied this, the paper did not publish any of Crane's work after 1892.